Sudden unintended acceleration: Mitsubishi Montero Sport

-In the Philippines, several incidents involving automatic transmission variants of the Mitsubishi Challenger (sold as the Mitsubishi Montero Sport) were reported since 2015.
+In the Philippines, several incidents involving automatic transmission variants of the Mitsubishi Montero Sport (the local name for the Mitsubishi Pajero Sport) were reported since 2015.
 In spite of an ongoing investigation on the cause of the incidents, Mitsubishi has asserted that the vehicles in question are free of any defects or design flaws.
 The company however offered a free inspection for Montero owners affected by the incident.

 As of April 2019, over 100 complaints against Mitsubishi Motors Philippines were filed by Montero Sport owners.
 The incident has since been the subject of an investigation by the Department of Trade and Industry (DTI).
 There are also several sudden unintended acceleration incidents involving 2009 to 2011 Montero that date way back in the year 2010 to 2012.
 However, no such incidences have surfaced in other countries.

 At least 23 SUA incidents involving Montero Sports were recorded by the Philippine National Police Highway Patrol Group, from motorists in Metro Manila, Cavite, Batangas, Iloilo City, Laguna and Tacloban.